Skip to content

 Checking And Verifying Email Account Settings

-• Wrong email account settings - incorrect server address, port, or authentication (about 40% of cases)
+• Wrong email account settings - incorrect server address, port, or authentication (the most common cause)

 #How Do You Fix Account Settings for Error 0x80048002?